 By the end of this course students will be able to:

-■ apply and interpret methods of dimension reduction including principal component analysis, multidimensional scaling, the biplot and independent component analysis;
+■ apply and interpret methods of dimension reduction such as principal component analysis, multidimensional scaling and the biplot;

 ■ apply and interpret classical methods for cluster analysis;

-■ apply and interpret advanced methods for classification;
+■ apply and interpret a wide range of methods for classification;

-■ fit neural networks, support vector machines and Gaussian processes to data and asses their predictive ability objectively.
+■ fit neural networks and support vector machines to data and assess their predictive ability objectively.